2DegreesInvesting/tilt.eu.taxonomy/README.md

 ## Matching Ecoinvent activities (with NACE) to EU Taxonomy activities

 NACE codes are used to match Ecoinvent activities and EU Taxonomy activities.
-There is a one-to-many matching between taxonomy activities and Ecoinvent activities.
-This means that a single taxonomy activity can be matched to multiple ecoinvent activities.
+Both the tables `eu_tax_activities_all_with_keywords` and `ecoinvent_activities_with_nace` have the NACE codes.
+After matching Ecoinvent activities and EU Taxonomy activities, there is a one-to-many relationship between taxonomy activities and Ecoinvent activities respectively.
+This means that a single taxonomy activity is related to multiple ecoinvent activities.

 ``` r
 ecoinvent_activities_eu_tax_activities <- ecoinvent_activities_eu_tax_activities(ecoinvent_activities_with_nace, eu_tax_activities_all_with_keywords)